 European Natura 2000 Award

-Over 27,000 sites have been included in the network so far.
-In total, they cover a substantial area: almost a fifth of Europe’s land area and an important part of the surrounding seas.
+Over 27,800 sites have been included in the network so far.
+In total, they cover a substantial area: almost a fifth of Europe’s land area and nearly 10% of the surrounding seas.
 This makes it the largest coordinated network of conservation areas anywhere in the world.

 For more information, visit the Natura 2000 website.